 Sometimes people who develop a problem with gambling don’t always realise it.
-Like any addiction, it can be heartbreaking to witness and you may experience feelings of helplessness, anxiety or depression.
+Like any addiction, it can be heartbreaking to witness and you may experience feelings of helplessness, anxiety, anger or depression.

 If you are concerned about a partner, family member or friend, you should consider whether the following applies to the person you are worried about: